flyingmachine/nanoc-blog/content/programming/to-the-printers.md

 [No Starch](https://www.nostarch.com/clojure) (free ebook included with print book) or [Amazon](http://www.amazon.com/Clojure-Brave-True-Ultimate-Programmer/dp/1593275919/).
+(Leanpubbers, you'll be getting the fully-updated ebook by the time the book is published.)

 The main work (writing a book) is done, but there's actually still more stuff to do.
 I need to finish rebuilding